fshowalter/movielog/reviews/0012-palm-springs-2020.md

 venue_notes: 2020 1080p
 ---

 I wanted this to be weirder, darker, or funnier.
-It's fine, but time-loop movies aren't as novel as they were in 1993 and the talent involved had the potential to advance the genre.
-Maybe it'll improve on future viewings?
+It's fine, but I wanted this to be weirder, darker, or funnier.